At a glance

 Training for the role

-Then it's off to the Royal School of Military Engineering Regiment near Camberley, Surrey, for nine weeks.
+Then it's off to the Royal School of Military Engineering Regiment near Camberley, Surrey, for 12 weeks.
 Here, you learn military engineering skills, such as field fortifications, demolition, mine warfare and bridge building.
 Finally, you go to the Defence EOD, Munitions and Search Training Regiment, Bicester, for seven weeks.
 Here you will specialise in EOD and Search.

 Qualifications you could get after training